nareksaribekyan/attic/README.md

-# Draft ideas, usefull routines, archive and coding practice
+# Archive of draft ideas, usefull routines and coding practice